 Is it safe?
 There’s a system of references, verifications and vouches.
 Before you decide to sleep at someone’s place, or host someone – carefully read their profile.
-Not only for the safety reasons, but also to hang out with people whose interests are similar to yours.
+Not only for safety reasons but also to hang out with people whose interests are similar to yours.

 Here’s an article that sums it all up pretty well.
 I myself have been using CouchSurfing for 3 years and I agree with everything said in this article.